Nele82/Node-Express-fcc/README.md

 'Nodemon' is a utility that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+# STREAMS IN NODE.JS

+Streams in Node.js are used to read and write data sequentially.
+Streams in Node.js are objects that allow you to read data from a source or write data to a destination in a continuous manner.
+They are a fundamental concept in Node.js and are used to handle reading/writing files, network communications, or any kind of end-to-end information exchange in an efficient way.

+There are four main types of streams in Node.js:

+Writable: Streams to which data can be written.
+For example, fs.createWriteStream()
+Readable: Streams from which data can be read.
+For example, fs.createReadStream()
+Duplex: Streams that are both readable and writable.
+For example, net.Socket
+Transform: Streams that can modify or transform the data as it is written and read.
+For example, zlib.createDeflate()